jordans71/MICB-475-Team-11/README.md

 We have not started data processing yet
 ### Is there any potential to change our meeting time?
 An alternative time all group members are available would be Wednesday 1PM, but we understand if this change cannot be accommodate.

+### GitHub and R script
+Created R script and stored in GitHub